shyd553/Xeno-backend/Xeno Assignment Document.md

 The frontend is a React + Vite dashboard deployed on Vercel.
 Its purpose is to visualize data stored in the backend using clean graphs and responsive UI components.
 Once the backend has ingested Shopify data, the frontend:
--Calls backend APIs using fetch / Axios
+Calls backend APIs using fetch / Axios
--Displays summary metrics
+Displays summary metrics
--Shows revenue trends in a line graph
+Shows revenue trends in a line graph
--Lists top customers with their spending
+Lists top customers with their spending

 All dynamic data is fetched using:   import.meta.env.VITE_API_URL This allows seamless switching between development and deployed environments.